 This means they eat or try to eat just about anything they can get into contact with in their search for food.

 This is the case with backyard chickens, especially when ranging in your yard.
-These domestic birds spend a lot of time feeding on a cornucopia of vitamin and protein-rich food they can find on their own.
+These domestic birds spend much time feeding on a cornucopia of vitamin and protein-rich food they can find independently.

-No wonder you may stumble upon them sampling such yard fares like toads, skunks, or even small snakes in their quest to determine if their newfound delicacy falls within their taste.
+No wonder you may stumble upon them sampling yard fares like toads, skunks, or even small snakes to determine if their newfound delicacy fits their taste.

 Feeding Habits of Backyard Chickens

-Inasmuch as this could be a good source of their food, you should know that this practice is not the best for your backyard brood.
-It is likely that they may not enjoy a healthy and well-balanced diet out there.
+Since this could be a good source of their food, you should know that this practice is not the best for your backyard brood.
+Likely, they may not enjoy a healthy and well-balanced diet out there.

-During the warm or cold weather, the main source of food for your backyard chickens should come from the layer feeds.
+During warm or cold weather, the primary food source for your backyard chickens should come from the layer feeds.
 This is readily available in crumble form or pellet.

-Calcium and proteins are the key nutrients that you should provide to your chickens but commercial feeds can also play a very significant role in this regard.
-For instance, these feeds have all the essential minerals and vitamins to ensure that your chickens stay healthy throughout.
+Calcium and proteins are the essential nutrients you should provide your chickens, but commercial feeds can also play a significant role.

-So, you must supplement their diet with the required amount of nutrients to enhance their growth and productivity.
+So, you must supplement their diet with the required nutrients to enhance their growth and productivity.

-The best choice of food, however, should include cooked beans, leafy greens, non-sugary cereals and grains, corn, apples, berries, and vegetables as well as most other fruits.
+The best food choice, however, should include cooked beans, leafy greens, non-sugary cereals and grains, corn, apples, berries, vegetables, and most other fruits.